isomerpages/moe-punggolgreenpri/_our-curriculum/PE, Art and Music/PE, Art and Music.md

-Primary 3 & 4 lessons focus on the acquisition of broad-based skills and concepts (across and within physical activities and sports).
+Primary 3 &amp; 4 lessons focus on the acquisition of broad-based skills and concepts (across and within physical activities and sports).
 Students will explore and learn more complex combinations and sequences of movements, and apply skills in more recognizable forms of sporting activities and games.

 ![](/images/Our%20Curriculum/PE%204.jpg)